-Keurig K-Classic is one of the most sought-after coffee machines available on the market nowadays.
+The Keurig K Classic is one of the most sought-after coffee machines available on the market nowadays.
 Proper maintenance of this machine is essential to keep the functionality at optimal levels.
 It also helps you increase the longevity of the device.

 Descaling is a vital part of a proper maintenance schedule and can help if your Keurig coffee starts tasting a little off.

 What is Descaling?